kiffpuppygames/kiff-math/README.md

 # kiff-math

+NOTE: 64bit is not yet implemented!
+I will be making the 64bit branch available soon.

 64 bit Linear Algebra Library based on zmath (https://github.com/zig-gamedev/zig-gamedev/tree/main/libs/kmath).
-I did this as zmath is embeded in zig-gamedev and us such creates alot bloat in you repos when all you want to use is the math lib.
-In addition zmath does not support 64bit.
-Which is the ultimate goal of this repo.
+I did this as zmath is embeded in zig-gamedev and us such creates a lot bloat in your repos when all you want to use is the math lib and extra friction by having to copy and paste folders which can make keeping up with new versions a pain.
+In addition zmath does not support 64bit, which is the ultimate goal of this repo.

 # Goals
 - 64bit